oeg-upm/declarative-functions/README.md

 We follow the Function Ontology to define transformation functions that are using in the rml mappings for improving the data quality of a Knowledge Graph Creation process.

-The repository is opened for contributions
+The repository is opened for contributions.

+- SQL functions defined by Ontology Engineering Group (OEG)
+- GREL functions defined by IDLabe (UGhent)

 ## Contact